ericpipha/Galois-Groups-of-cubic-surfaces-supporting-data/README.md

 pwd
 ```

-If this does not show the path to UnirationalDiscriminants, move to the correct folder by using `cd`:
+If this does not show the path to `UnirationalDiscriminants`, move to the correct folder by using `cd`:
 ```shell
 cd path/to/folder/UnirationalDiscriminants
 ```